Did you know that railroad workers are one of the occupational groups with the highest…

 As always, motorists should eliminate all distractions inside the vehicle.
 Distracted driving is quickly becoming the number one cause of fatal traffic incidents in Texas.

 A few tips to eliminate distracted driving to keep you safe:

 - Leave your phone in your purse or in the glove compartment

-- Have a plan to entertain children in the vehicle.
-Coloring books, snacks, etc
+- Have a plan to entertain children in the vehicle such as coloring books, snacks, etc.

 - Properly restrain your pets so they are safe and comfortable